MENTOR

 Overview

-The MENTOR project will be implemented in government schools of Bhopal during 2025-2027.
-The project aim to reduce the incidence of symptoms of depression, anxiety and suicidal ideation in 13-17 years old students in urban Bhopal through -
+The project will be implemented in government schools of Bhopal during 2025-2027.
+We aim to reduce the incidence of symptoms of depression, anxiety and suicidal ideation in 13-17-year-old students in urban Bhopal, through a combination of-

 1) Gatekeeper-training of teachers to identify, support and refer students at-risk of mental health concerns,